 The bill will be debated and voted on April 9.
 Its outcome could reshape the legal landscape for France’s free party scene.

+For the signatories, the issue goes beyond illegal gatherings themselves.
+They argue it raises a wider question about the place of alternative festive cultures in public space, and how authorities balance regulation with cultural freedoms.
 Beyond the legal technicalities, the debate reopens a deeper question that has persisted for 30 years: can underground culture be regulated through dialogue and structured negotiation, or does a punitive approach inevitably push it further into the shadows?

 The coming weeks may prove decisive for the future of free parties in France.